wayphantomme/Phantom-Cafe/README.md

-# 👻 Phantom Cafe
+☕ Phantom Cafe
 A mysterious ghost-themed cafe website where ethereal flavors come to life.

 ⚡ Features

-Ghost-themed modern design
-Interactive menu display
-Smooth scrolling navigation
-Animated menu items
-Responsive on all devices
-Dark mode design
-Contact form with validation
+Ghost-Themed Modern Design: Captures the mystical and mysterious ambiance.
+Interactive Menu Display: Engage users with an animated and dynamic menu.
+Smooth Scrolling Navigation: Seamlessly guide visitors through the website.
+Responsive Design: Optimized for all devices, from mobile to desktop.
+Dark Mode Aesthetic: Immersive visual experience with a dark-themed layout.
+Contact Form with Validation: Ensures accurate and complete user submissions.
 🔮 Live Demo
-link:

-GitHub Repository
+Visit the Live Demo

 🛠️ Technologies
+The project is built with:

 HTML5
 CSS3